zerothworld/CleaningDataCourseProject/CodeBook.md

-We then perform the "reshaping" of the data into the desired  summarized form by applying the dcast() function (also in the reshape2 package) to the melted data, as in "dcast(meltData, Subject + Activity ~ variable, mean)".
+We then perform the "reshaping" of the data into the desired  summarized form by applying the dcast() function (also in the reshape2 package) to the melted data, as in "dcast(meltData, Activity + Subject ~ variable, mean)".

-We also apply an order() operation to yield a major ordering of the data by Subject and minor ordering by Activity.
+We also apply an order() operation to yield a major ordering of the data by Activity and minor ordering by Subject.

 Finally, the second tidy data frame is stored as a file "./data/tidy/resultSet2.txt" relative to the user's working directory.

-In summary, the second tidy data set is obtained as a summary of the first tidy data set by averaging, for each pair of Subject/Activity, all the data samples for each feature for the given Subject and Activity.
-The final data set thus has exactly one record of feature averages for each distinct combination of subject and activity.
+In summary, the second tidy data set is obtained as a summary of the first tidy data set by averaging, for each pair of Activity/Subject, all the data samples for each feature for the given Activity and Subject.
+The final data set thus has exactly one record of feature averages for each distinct combination of activity and subject.

 The "run_analysis.R" script, available in this
 [git repository](https://github.com/zerothworld/CleaningDataCourseProject)